-If the appellant does not pay appeal fees, does the principle of good faith require the EPO to prevent the "potential claimant" from being forgotten?
+If the complainant does not pay an appeal fee, does the principle of good faith require that the & #8217; EPO warns the & #8220; potential claimant & #8221; of his forgetfulness?

-According to the Grand Chamber (point 4.1 of the reasons), the "protection of the legitimate expectations of the users of the European patent system" requires the EPO to signify to the applicant any loss of (potential) entitlement if it can expect to receive such notice.
+According to the Grand Chamber (point 4.1 of the reasons), & #8220; protection of the legitimate expectations of users of the European patent system & #8221; requires the EPO to notify the claimant of any (possibly potential) loss of rights if the claimant can expect to receive such notice.

-For example, if the EPO receives a letter stating "you will find enclosed a check" and no check is present, the EPO must notify this potential irregularity.
-Similarly, if the applicant's request is unclear, the EPO should ask the applicant to clarify the request.
+For example, if the & #8217; EPO receives a letter mentioning & #8220; you will find attached a check & #8221; and that #8217; no check is present, the EPO must notify this potential irregularity.
+Likewise, if the requester's request is not clear, the EPO must ask the requester to clarify their request.

-But this principle does not go beyond: the EPO has no obligation to warn the applicant if there is no reason to doubt.
+However, this principle does not go beyond: the EPO has no obligation to notify the applicant if there is no reason to doubt.

 decision G3 / 97 was released on January 21, 1999.

-The Grand Chamber stresses that the notion of "true opponent" is legally absurd, since any third party may form an opposition and the notion of opponent is a procedural notion (point 2.1 of the reasons).
+The Grand Chamber emphasizes that the concept of & #8220; real opponent & #8221; is legally absurd, since any third party can file an opposition and the concept of an opponent is a procedural concept (point 2.1 of the reasons).
 Thus, the Grand Chamber decided that an opposition is not inadmissible simply because the opponent is a straw man.